 3Location

-One huge mistake many gardeners say they made was putting a pond at the back of a garden, far from the house.
+Another location mistake is building a pond at the back of a garden—so far you can’t enjoy it from the patio or house.

-You will also take better care of it if it is always in view.
+You will also take better care of it if it’s easy to check on year-round.

 4Access to Resources